Asymptotic behavior of minimizing $p$-harmonic maps when $p \nearrow 2$ in dimension 2: Lower bound

 \begin{proof}[Proof of proposition \ref{prop:circleconstruction}] We fix $u\in W^{1,p}(\Omega,\manifold N) \cap W^{1,2}_{\mathrm{loc}}(\bar\Omega\setminus\{a_i\}_{i = 1,\dots,k},\manifold N)$.
 For simplicity we write $\Esg^{1,p'}(\mathbb S^1(a;\rho))$ for $\Esg^{1,p'}(\Tr_{\mathbb S^1(a;\rho)}u)$ and $\Esg^{1,p'}(a)$ for $\Esg^{1,p'}([u,a])$.
 Fix $t_0 > 0$ to be chosen later.
 We set

-We choose the largest $t_0 > 0$ such that the collection of circles satisfies for each $s \in (0,t_0)$, \begin{enumerate}[(I)] \item the sum of the radii of the circles in the collection $\collection S_s$ does not exceed $\delta$, \item the $\collection S_s$ a pairwise disjoint collection of circles, agglomerated in disjoint annuli.
+We choose the largest $t_0 > 0$ such that the collection of circles satisfies for each $s \in (0,t_0)$, \begin{enumerate}[(I)] \item the sum of the radii of the circles in the collection $\collection S_s$ does not exceed $\delta$, \item the collection $\collection S_s$ is a pairwise disjoint collection of circles agglomerated in disjoint annuli. \end{enumerate} If the process does not satisfy anymore \ref{item:maxdelta} at $t_0$ then we stop the process.
+Note that for all $s \in (0,t_0)$ every circle $\mathbb S^1(a_s,\rho_s) \in \collection S_s$ satisifies